 Kuala Lumpur is a must visit city if you are traveling to Malaysia.
 It is the country’s capital city and well known for the world’s tallest twin towers – the Petronas Twin Towers.
 You will find an interesting blend of cultures, cuisines, modern architectures and also some beautiful nature experiences.
-There are many places in Kuala Lumpur that I wasn’t aware of before and visited as per the recommendations of the locals there.
+There are many places to visit in Kuala Lumpur that I wasn’t aware of before and visited as per the recommendations of the locals there.
 If you are planning a trip to Kuala Lumpur make sure not to miss out on the below must visit attractions that the city offers to explore.
-I have also mentioned the nearest LRT (Light Rail Transit System) station to these tourist attractions if they are easily reachable using the public transport.
+I have also mentioned the nearest LRT (Light Rail Transit System) station to these tourist attractions.

 Petronas Twin Towers:

 The Petronas Twin Towers is one of the major iconic landmark of the city.
 It stands tall at about 451m height comprising of 88 floors and a remarkably constructed Skybridge which connects the towers to each other.
 This Skybridge is the world’s highest two-storey bridge and it is accessible for visitors at the 41st floor.
 It is interesting to know that the Skybridge is actually not a part of the main structure of the towers, but is constructed in such a way that it slides in and out of the towers to prevent it from breaking during high winds.
 The Petronas Twin Towers also have an observation deck at the 86th floor from where you can get the stunning and spectacular views of the city.
 These towers were also glorified as the world’s tallest buildings until the year 2004.

 The Petronas Twin Towers are open from 9 AM to 9 PM six days a week.
 It remains closed on Mondays.
 On Fridays, it remains closed between 1 PM to 2:30 PM.

 - Child: 35 MYR (Malaysian Ringgitt)